 It only took two days of consulting to get them up to speed!

-Nokia Networks Rick Lane is also a happy user of Galera Cluster, as you can see in the video Deploying MariaDB databases with containers at Nokia Networks.
-At about 14 minutes in, you will note that their MariaDB container supports deployment of all configurations including Galera Cluster.
+Nokia Networks’ Rick Lane is also a happy user of Galera Cluster, as you can see in the video Deploying MariaDB Databases with Containers at Nokia Networks.
+At about 14 minutes in, you’ll note that their MariaDB container supports deployment of all configurations, including Galera Cluster.
 At 35:40, he goes into Galera Cluster healing and the challenges they faced getting this going.
-There is also Galera Cluster scaling shortly thereafter (scale out, and “scaling in”, i.e. shrinking the cluster size, but no less than 3 nodes).
+There is also Galera Cluster scaling shortly thereafter — scale out, and “scaling in” (i.e., shrinking the cluster size, but no less than three nodes).

-There were many people coming to the Galera Cluster booth at the Expo Hall, and overall, we are looking forward to MariaDB OpenWorks 2020!
+There were many people coming to the Galera Cluster booth at the Expo Hall.
+Overall, we’re looking forward to MariaDB OpenWorks 2020!